-I hold a PhD in behavioral economics and have been a researcher and lecturer in business and especially consumer psychology at several highly ranked universities in Australia, Asia & Europe.
+I hold a PhD in economics and have been a researcher and docent in economics and especially consumer psychology at several highly ranked universities in Australia, Asia & Europe.
 I am specialized in motivational psychology and behavioral change, driving change management initiatives across the enterprise value chain and implementing sustainable analytics solutions to augment/automatize business processes.

 I have enterprise leadership experience of cross-functional international teams of analysts, data-scientists, engineers, and consultants as well as external data and technology vendors.
-I managed up to 50 data science/analytics projects per year under budget and time constraints from ideation to implementation.
+I managed up to 50 data science projects per year under budget and time constraints from ideation to implementation.
 I have hands-on experience in programming and prototyping advanced analytics/machine learning (in Python, R, H2O, SPSS) solutions and am proficient in data literacy, management and handling structured and unstructured data.

 Here are some of my most recent positions as AI specialist, consultant and academic researcher: